 - Introduce a standard for this technology that any vendor module will support without having to implement from scratch or rely on existing proprietary mesh networking implementations.

 I have to wonder why this is a missing part of the announcement??
 Is it something that is being worked on and will be announced later to be included in the version 5 release?
 Has the Bluetooth SIG dropped this from their roadmap?
 Or maybe they plan to release it as an upcoming update to version 5?
-Unfortunately we do not have an answer yet so all we can do is speculate…
+Unfortunately, we do not have an answer yet so all we can do is speculate…

 Even though the release of mesh networking was not announced in the Press Release by the Bluetooth SIG, it apparently is slated to be released separately from the Bluetooth 5 release.
-According to this article: “The SIG stresses that Bluetooth Mesh is not dependent on v5.0 – and that it is a separate endeavor, that will be backwards compatible with 4.0.”
+According to this article: “The SIG stresses that Bluetooth Mesh is not dependent on v5.0 – and that it is a separate endeavor, that will be backward compatible with 4.0.”

-This is promising to know as capability of mesh networking will be a big milestone for Bluetooth low energy.
+This is promising to know as the capability of mesh networking will be a big milestone for Bluetooth low energy.